AntoineKM/antoinekm/README.md

 - [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
 (3 weeks ago)
 - [Changaco/unicode-progress-bars](https://github.com/Changaco/unicode-progress-bars) - A generator of Unicode progress bars (3 weeks ago)
 - [ai/size-limit](https://github.com/ai/size-limit) - Calculate the real cost to run your JS app or lib to keep good performance.
 Show error in pull request if the cost exceeds the limit.
 (4 weeks ago)
-- [Thinkmill/monorepo-starter](https://github.com/Thinkmill/monorepo-starter) - An example setup of how to do a monorepo, used in our monorepo &#39;getting started&#39; guide (1 month ago)

 #### 👯 Check out some of my recent followers